kellianoy/weblabs/README.md

 * Avatar selection

   For the avatar selection, we decided to generate 18 avatars by user from Gravatar using the md5 hash prop.
+This is called a salt, and allows to generate a new image based on a string.

   This allows for a selection of a different Gravatar acting as embedded avatar selection.
 We then persist this selection using the database.

   Avatar selection page: